 Pulled Pork - Pork shoulder (butt) cooked low and slow until it falls off the bone.
 It's then shredded prior to serving.
 For recipes see my pulled pork section.

-Que - Abbreviation for the word barbecue and why my business is so named Que Fresco.
+Que - Abbreviation for the word barbecue.

 Rack - The term for the meat and bones of multiple ribs.
 In barbecue circles the rack refers to the whole section and you may find it on a menu as a whole rack or half rack.
 In other dining circles you may see rack of lamb on the menu which typically will be three or four chops.
 I have also heard the term used to describe the cooking grate and also a barbecue basket.